DDAT: Diffusion Policies Enforcing Dynamically Admissible Robot Trajectories: Related Works

 The most straightforward approach to diffusion planning is to let the diffusion model predict the sequence of states directly.
 This sequence of states can be a reward maximizing trajectory~\citep{DecisionDiffuser} or predicted states of other agents~\citep{gu2022stochastic}.
 However, these state trajectories are generated through a stochastic process and thus have no guarantees of admissibility.
 This observation prompted replanning approaches, which generate an entire new trajectory every few timesteps as the state actually reached by the robot differs from the one predicted with the potentially inadmissible trajectory generated by the diffusion model~\citep{Replanning}.
 Due to the slow nature of replanning with diffusion models,~\citep{DiffuserLite, DiffuseLoco} focus on accelerating diffusion inference for real-time planning.
 Other works are using restoration gaps~\citep{lee2024refining} and constraint gradients~\citep{saha2024edmp} to guide their diffusion models, but none of these works guarantee satisfaction of the robots dynamics.

 Most closely related to this work is the emerging literature enforcing constraints in diffusion planning with quadratic programming~\citep{CGD}, control barrier functions~\citep{SafeDiffuser}, or projections~\citep{romer2024safe}.
-However, only work~\citep{romer2024diffusion} considers dynamic constraints, but only test their approach on fully-actuated systems with trivial dynamics.
+Only works~\citep{gadginmath2025dynamics, romer2024diffusion} consider dynamic constraints, but only test their approaches on linear fully-actuated systems.